Information for Afghan Nationals

 |

-If you have questions regarding a pending application for an EAD or employment authorization, please see the Contact Us webpage for more information.
+If you have questions regarding any pending application, please see the Contact Us webpage for more information.

 USCIS is providing immigration services to Afghan nationals and their immediate family members relocated to the United States who require additional immigration processing after entry.
 Afghan nationals and their families relocated to the United States are made up of distinct groups: